 Thank you for agreeing to serve as an examiner, assessor, or external examiner for the Philosophy Tripos examinations.
-Examiners and assessors have the following responsibilities:
+Examiners have the following responsibilities:

-- Setting examination papers (Lent Term) - Marking submitted coursework, i.e. extended essays and dissertations (Easter break and Easter Term) - Attending the start of Tripos examinations to answer questions (Easter term) - Marking examination scripts, and participating in the moderation or reconciliation process (Easter Term)
+- Setting examination papers (Lent Term) - Marking submitted coursework, i.e. extended essays and dissertations (Easter break and Easter Term) - Attending the start of Tripos examinations to answer questions (Easter term) - Marking examination scripts, and participating in the moderation or reconciliation process (Easter Term) - Attending the Final Meeting and signing the Class List

-In addition, examiners must attend the Final Meeting and sign the Class List.
 Examiners are only excused from attending the Final Meeting by obtaining special dispensation from the Vice-Chancellor.